top of page

 What terms and abbreviations should I know?

-TRC 1&2 Initial adoption Truth & Reconciliation Commission investigations in 2025
+Initial adoption Truth & Reconciliation Commission investigations, ending in 2025

-TRC3 Upcoming TRC investigation to continue to pursue truth & accountability
+TRC investigation to continue to pursue truth & accountability starting in February 2026

 Why should I consider submitting a case to the TRC3?